frankstepanski/frankstepanski/README.md

 ### I'm a Software Engineer, Instructor and Technical Mentor!

 - 🔭  Developing a <a href="https://github.com/frankstepanski/bootcamp-projects-guide/">learning roadmap</a> to prospective coding bootcamp attendees.
-- 💬  Building a <a href="https://letsgetadevjob.slack.com/">Slack community</a> to prepare guide students for their first web dev position.
+- 💬  Building a <a href="https://letsgetadevjob.slack.com/">Slack community</a> to prepare students for their first web dev position.
 - ✍️ Studying Java to prepare for the <a href ="https://education.oracle.com/java-se-11-developer/pexam_1Z0-819">Java SE 11 Developer Exam</a>.
 - 👉  Checkout some <a href="https://gist.github.com/frankstepanski">gists</a> for code references and guides.
 - ⚡ Fun fact: I love traveling to <a href="https://thebestjapan.com/">Japan</a> (hopefully next trip - December 2021).